 Council Chairman Mark Lazarus then suggested that they address the conduct law but could wait to make a decision on the zoning law.
 Horry County's attorney said that would have a devastating effect because adult entertainment businesses could then operate anywhere.

 After much debate, council members voted against Councilman Worley's motion to defer the final vote on these proposed ordinances.

 The Horry County Council passed the zoning law regarding adult businesses and the conduct/licensing law, both with a 9-2 vote.

 WMBF News pulled statistics from the Myrtle Beach Police Department.
-Statistics showed police have responded to strip clubs, nightclubs and bars in 2013 for violent crimes such as armed robbery, assault and fights.
+Statistics showed police have responded to both strip clubs, nightclubs and bars in 2013 for violent crimes such as armed robbery, assault and fights.
 Statistics showed police also responded to several other various types of locations around the city for the same type of crimes.

-Rose is suing the county because it denied him a permit to open a restaurant nightclub with female entertainers along Restaurant Row.
+Rose is suing the county because it denied him a permit to open a restaurant nightclub with female entertainers along restaurant row.

-County council said it couldn't fight the lawsuit against Rose with the current laws that are in place.
+County council said it can't fight the lawsuit against Rose with the current laws that are in place.
 The county does have current regulations pertaining to adult businesses but those laws have a history of not holding up when challenged in federal court.
 The federal court has ruled the current regulations aren't constitutional.

 Rose said he will not move his business, instead he'll comply with the new laws and his entertainers will wear more clothing.

 "We don't have to move if it passes a third reading.
 A lot of people think that we'll have to move to a new location.
 We don't have to.
 If we come into compliance with the new ordinance which is to put more cover up on the entertainers then we will be perfectly fine in the locations that we're at," Rose said.